bensheldon/island94-jekyll/_posts/2007-12-05-Cribbed-Apple-Salsa.html.markdown

 One of my favorite haunts in Boston is Delux in the South End---mostly because a successive series of my friends have worked there.

-One of their best dishes is the Quesadillas, which are made so in part by the salsa.
+One of their best dishes is the Quesadillas, which are made so in part by the fruit salsa.
 I've been working to deconstruct it, so this is what I think is in it:

 (this isn't proportional)